 We can change the intrinsic clotting factors by a number of mechanisms: genetic, epigenetic and via medications (like birth control, NSAIDs and others) or environmental chemicals.
 There are over 20 proteins involved in maintaining the balance between clotting and bleeding and each of them can be altered towards a pro-clotting state by a myriad of variables (for a full list see here).

-Beginning with the genetic variables, 3-10 % of the population have heritable genetic mutations that increase their risk of developing blood clots quite significantly, absent other variables and upwards of 50% of patients who have develop a clot carry one or more of these mutations.
+Beginning with the genetic variables, 3-10 % of the population have heritable genetic mutations that increase their risk of developing blood clots quite significantly, absent other variables.
+Upwards of 50% of patients who have develop a clot carry one or more of these mutations.
 Unless there is a known family history of clotting disorders, most women who carry these mutations are unaware of their genetic risks.
 When these women utilize hormonal contraceptives, their risk of blood clots increases significantly by as much as 35x according to some data.
 I think all women should be tested for these genetic variables before being given hormonal birth control.
 Unfortunately, none are, until they end up in the hospital fighting for their lives.
-Now consider a female athlete who carries one of the mutations and is on hormonal birth control, travels, uses NSAIDs (discussed below), has had an injury or two, and the likelihood of her developing deadly blood clots is very much increased.
+Now consider a female athlete who carries one of the mutations and is on hormonal birth control, travels, uses NSAIDs, has had an injury or two, and the likelihood of her developing deadly blood clots is very much increased.

 With both genetic and acquired components, antiphospholipid syndrome (APS or APLS), also increases blood clot propensity.
 In fact, it is the most common cause of excessive clotting, and affects women more than men.
 APS is autoimmune condition that causes hypercoagulability of blood through unknown mechanisms.
 APS can occur on its own, or in conjunction with lupus and other rheumatic disease processes like Sjogren’s.
 Neither of these diseases is uncommon in female athletes, though hard data are difficult to come by.
 Anecdotally, Venus Williams has struggled with Sjogren’s and case reports abound of female athletes with Lupus (here, here).